Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 2. Set the following environment variables:

-    - `AZ_IOT_REGISTRATION_ID_SAS`: Copy the Registration Id of your SAS device from the Individual Enrollments tab.
+    - `AZ_IOT_PROVISIONING_REGISTRATION_ID_SAS`: Copy the Registration Id of your SAS device from the Individual Enrollments tab.
     - `AZ_IOT_PROVISIONING_SAS_KEY`: Select your SAS device from the Individual Enrollments tab and copy its Primary Key.
-    - `AZ_IOT_ID_SCOPE`: Copy the Id Scope from the Overview tab in your Azure IoT Hub DPS.
+    - `AZ_IOT_PROVISIONING_ID_SCOPE`: Copy the Id Scope from the Overview tab in your Azure IoT Hub DPS.

 ## Build and Run the Sample